VIP Records

 VIP Records is a record store chain from South Central Los Angeles, California.
-It was founded in 1967 by Cletus Anderson, and has fourteen locations.
+It was founded in 1967 by Cletus Anderson (April 5, 1941 – January 28, 2024), and at its height had fourteen locations across the Los Angeles area.

-The Long Beach location opened in 1978 and is managed by Kelvin Anderson.
+The Long Beach location opened in 1978 and is currently managed by Kelvin Anderson.

 History

 Founding and expansion (1960s–1970s)

 VIP Records was founded in 1967 by Cletus Anderson, a Mississippi native who relocated to Los Angeles.
 Before entering the music business, Anderson worked as a painter for companies such as Honeywell, McDonnell Douglas, and General Motors.
 He opened Triple B Dry Cleaners.

 The first VIP Records store opened at 108th Street and Broadway in South Central Los Angeles, eventually expanding to fourteen stores in Southern California, specifically in cities with a growing Black community: in Inglewood, Pasadena, Compton, and Crenshaw.
 The business also included three wholesale distribution locations—Robot Records, Magic Disc, and Music Merchandisers—as well as two in-house record labels, Magic Disc Records and Saturn Records.

 In 1982, VIP’s Saturn Records released Ice-T’s debut single, “The Coldest Rap.”